20+ Quilt Block Names and Meanings: The Ultimate Guide

 A half-square triangle quilt block is a design created entirely out of half-square triangles. often, these are beginner block patterns that showcase 2 or more fabrics.

-The hourglass block is another great beginner pattern!
+Don't let another minute pass by before trying this block!
+The hourglass block is another great beginner pattern.
 Featuring four triangles of two colors, this traditional block features an hourglass at the center.
 It is easy to create a bold quilt with this pattern when you use contrasting patterns.

-Hourglass patterns can be rotated to make bright and beautiful checkerboard-like designs.
+Hourglass patterns are super simple in design and can be rotated to make bright and beautiful checkerboard-like designs.
 If you're looking to make a big impact with minimal effort, this is the way to go.

 Lattice Quilt Block

-These blocks are often complicated designs that feature a diamond at the center that is surrounded by one or two colors.
-These blocks are them combines to create the lattice block design.
+Lattice quilt blocks are often complicated designs that feature a diamond at the center that is surrounded by one or two colors.
+These blocks are then combined to create the lattice block design, just like a beautiful garden might have.

 Often, lattice quilt blocks are combined with solid pieces of fabric and blocks in order to create a chain link design that spans the whole quilt.
-Check out the ladder lattice quilt below as an example.
+The integrated blocks create a unique look that truly features and perfectly highlights this technique.

 Log Cabin Quilt Block

+What's more nostalgic and vintage than a log cabin?
 The log cabin quilt block pattern is one of the most well-known and popular quilt block patterns.
-Resembling a log cabin, these blocks are created with layer rectangles.
+Resembling a classic log cabin in fabric form, these blocks are created with layer rectangles.

-The log cabin quilt block is extra famous and extra traditional.
+The log cabin quilt block is extra famous, extra traditional, and extra beloved by quilters.
 The nice thing about this time-honored quilt block is that it allows for tons of variation.
 You can easily add a modern twist with more modern fabric and colors.

 Nine Patch Quilt Block

-Comprised of 9 different squares, the 9-patch quilt pattern comes in many different varieties.
+Comprised of nine different squares, the 9-patch quilt pattern comes in many different varieties.
 Multiple variations of this block are combined to create disappearing nine patch quilt patterns.
+It's one of the easiest quilt designs you'll ever see and yet so pretty.

 Rail Fence Quilt Block